 Is “experience” or history a better path to understanding Zen?

 I think it depends on your definition of what Zen is.
 Is it an experience?
 Or is it a doctrine/philosophy?
 Or… is it both?
 Some believe it’s the entry point for understanding the mind-body connection.

-I believe it’s both to lesser and greater degrees, and because this implies that there are two fundamentally opposed approaches to understanding Zen (i.e. objective and subjective), there will naturally be conflict amongst their respective experts.
-In this essay I will tease out what Zen is and discuss the consequences if we use only one approach to understanding Zen.
+I believe it’s both to lesser and greater degrees.
+And because this implies that there are two fundamentally opposed approaches to understanding Zen (i.e. objective and subjective).
+There will naturally be conflict among their respective experts.
+In this essay.
+I will tease out what Zen is and discuss the consequences if we use only one approach to understanding Zen.

 As for the concept that this word is trying to convey, let’s turn to Mr. Suzuki and Mr. Shih.
 According to Dr. Daisetz Teitaro Suzuki and his disciples, “Zen is illogical, irrational, and, therefore, beyond our intellectual understanding.”Hu Shih takes offense to this claim and believes that Ch’an (Zen) “can only be understood only in its historical setting.”If Zen is an experience, then Suzuki is closer to the truth.
 If Zen is a philosophy and a doctrine, then Hu Shih would seemingly be correct.

 So what is Zen?
 Is it an experience?
 Or is it a doctrine?

 Zen is the transmission of the Buddha’s enlightenment itself.
 And is transmitted outside of words, direct from the mind of the teacher to the mind of the student.
 This means that Zen is ultimately an experience.
 However, there’s more to the story…